gh0stsrc/nvim/README.md

 - [ThePrimeagen/harpoon](https://github.com/ThePrimeagen/harpoon)
   - `harpoon` is a productivity plugin for Neovim that aims to help developers quickly navigate between files, terminals, and marks within their development environment.
 It provides a way to create shortcuts to frequently accessed resources, making it faster and more convenient to switch between different parts of a project.
-  - **Features:**
-    - **_File Navigation_**: Quickly jump between a predefined set of files.
-    - **_Terminal Integration_**: Access and manage multiple terminals within Neovim.
-    - **_Marks_**: Set marks in files for rapid navigation.
-    - **_Ease of Use_**: Intuitive commands and shortcuts to improve workflow.

 - [folke/flash.nvim](https://github.com/folke/flash.nvim)
   - `flash` lets you navigate your code with search labels, enhanced character motions, and Treesitter integration.
-  - **Features:**
-    - Search Integration: integrate flash.nvim with your regular search using / or ?.
-Labels appear next to the matches, allowing you to quickly jump to any location.
-Labels are guaranteed not to exist as a continuation of the search pattern.
-    - type as many characters as you want before using a jump label.
-    - Enhanced `f`, `t`, `F`, `T` motions
-    - Treesitter Integration: all parents of the Treesitter node under your cursor are highlighted with a label for quick selection of a specific Treesitter node.
-    - Jump Mode: a standalone jumping mode similar to search
-    - Search Modes: `exact`, `search` (regex), and `fuzzy` search modes
-    - Multi Window jumping
-    - Remote Actions: perform motions in remote locations
-    - dot-repeatable jumps
-    - highly extensible: check the [examples](https://github.com/folke/flash.nvim#-examples)

 - [BurntSushi/ripgrep](https://github.com/BurntSushi/ripgrep)
   - `ripgrep`, also known as rg, is a line-oriented search tool that recursively searches your current directory for a regex pattern.
 It is developed by Andrew Gallant (also known by his GitHub handle BurntSushi) and is written in Rust. `ripgrep` is similar to other search tools like ack and ag (The Silver Searcher), but it is typically faster.
-  - **Features:**
-    - **_Speed_**: It is incredibly fast, owing to the efficient use of Rust's performance and safe regex library.
-    - **_Respects your ignore type files_**: By default, `ripgrep` will respect your `.gitignore` and `.ignore` files, which means it won't search through the files and directories listed in those files.
-    - **_Unicode Aware_**: It can handle Unicode characters and searches UTF-8 encoded files.
-    - **_Supports a variety of file types_**: It can search through specific file types and exclude others.
-    - **_Colorized Output_**: Provides colorized terminal output for better readability of results.
-    - **_customization_**: Offers numerous flags to customize your searches.
-  - <code style="color : red"><b>IMPORTANT</b></code>
-    - <code style="color : red">`ripgrep` is a telescope.nvim dependency.
-Depending on results from the `:checkhealth (nvim)` command, you may need to create a symbolic link for `rg`, where lazy has installed it in a directory accessible via `$PATH`</code>

 - [sharkdp/fd](https://github.com/sharkdp/fd)
   - `fd` is a fast and user-friendly alternative to the traditional find command that comes with Unix and Linux operating systems.
 Developed by David Peter (sharkdp), it's written in Rust, making it highly efficient and fast.
-  - **Features:**
-    - **_Simplicity_**: The syntax is simple and doesn’t require unnecessary flags by default.
-    - **_Speed_**: Typically faster than the traditional find command, especially for larger searches.
-    - **_User-friendly_**: Results are colorized by default, and it uses smart case search.
-    - **_Respects your ignore type files_**: Just like `ripgrep`, `fd` respects `.gitignore` files, which helps in excluding unwanted files and directories from the search.
-    - **_Regex Support_**: Supports regular expression searches.
-    - **_Unicode Support_**: It handles Unicode characters well.
-    - **_Customizable_**: Provides various options and flags for customization.
-  - <code style="color : red"><b>IMPORTANT</b></code>
-    - <code style="color : red">`fd` is a telescope.nvim dependency.</code>
-      - <code style="color : red">Depending on results from the `:checkhealth` command (nvim), you may need to install `fd-find` globally.
-This can be done via `sudo apt install fd-find` and creation of a symbolic link to shadow existing implementations of `fd`, via `ln -s $(which fdfind) ~/.local/bin/fd`.</code>
-      - <code style="color : red">Ensure that `$HOME/.local/bin` is in your `$PATH`.</code>

 - [jackMort/ChatGPT.nvim](https://github.com/jackMort/ChatGPT.nvim)
   - `ChatGPT` is a Neovim plugin that allows you to effortlessly utilize the OpenAI ChatGPT API, empowering you to generate natural language responses from OpenAI's ChatGPT directly within the editor in response to your inquiries.
-  - **Features:**
-    - **_Interactive Q&A_**: Engage in interactive question-and-answer sessions with the powerful gpt model (ChatGPT) using an intuitive interface.
-    - **_Persona-based Conversations_**: Explore various perspectives and have conversations with different personas by selecting prompts from Awesome ChatGPT Prompts.
-    - Code Editing Assistance: Enhance your coding experience with an interactive editing window powered by the gpt model, offering instructions tailored for coding tasks.
-    - **_Code Completion_**: Enjoy the convenience of code completion similar to GitHub Copilot, leveraging the capabilities of the gpt model to suggest code snippets and completions based on context and programming patterns.
-    - **_Customizable Actions_**: Execute a range of actions utilizing the gpt model, such as grammar correction, translation, keyword generation, docstring creation, test addition, code optimization, summarization, bug fixing, code explanation, Roxygen editing, and code readability analysis.
-Additionally, you can define your own custom actions using a JSON file.
   - <code style="color : red"><b>Dependencies</b></code>
       - `plenary`
       - `telescope`